KumoCorp/kumomta/docs/reference/events/smtp_server_message_received.md

 # `kumo.on('smtp_server_message_received', function(message, conn_meta))`

-Called by the ESMTP server after receiving the message data.
+Called by the ESMTP server after receiving the message data, but before responding to the client in the live SMTP session.

 If the client issued multiple `"RCPT TO"` commands in the same transaction, each one will result in a separate message being created, and this event